5 Best Metal Bed Frames for Heavy People

 What Sets It Apart:

-The truly unique feature here is the tool-free assembly.
-Unlike other frames that require an hour of work with Allen wrenches, the SmartBase literally unfolds and locks into place in minutes.
-For anyone who dreads furniture assembly, this is a dream come true.
+The standout feature is the tool-free assembly.
+Unlike other frames that can take an hour to put together with Allen wrenches, the SmartBase unfolds and locks into place in just a few minutes.
+For anyone who hates assembling furniture, that is a big plus.

-Despite its quick setup, this frame doesn’t compromise on strength.
-The steel construction supports up to 3,000 pounds while providing 13 inches of under-bed clearance for storage.
+Even with the fast setup, the frame still offers solid strength.
+The steel construction supports up to 3,000 pounds and gives you 13 inches of under bed clearance for storage.

 Storage & Practicality: